Program Director

 - A minimum of 30 semester hours of credit excluding MATH 5821 Topics in Abstract Algebra and MATH 5851 Topics in Analysis

-- A cumulative grade point average of at least 3.0
+- A cumulative grade point average of at least 3.0.

 - The student’s combined undergraduate and graduate programs must include a mathematics core comprising the following courses or their equivalent:

 - Before completing 12 semester hours, the student must submit the entire degree program for approval and evaluation by the Graduate Executive Committee in the Department of Mathematics and Statistics.
+At least 15 hours of the student's approved program must be at the 6900 level.
 Subsequent revisions to this program must be approved by the Graduate Executive Committee.
-An abstract of a proposed thesis must be submitted for approval prior to registering for the course.

 Students with particular interests or career goals are advised to choose elective courses based upon the recommendations below.